micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 1.md

 The words of the Preacher, the son of David, king in Jerusalem.

 ###### 2
-"Vanity[^a] of vanities," says the Preacher; "Vanity of vanities, all _is_ vanity."
+"Vanity of vanities," says the Preacher; "Vanity of vanities, all _is_ vanity."

 ###### 3
-What profit has a man from all his labor In which he [^b]toils under the sun?
+What profit has a man from all his labor In which he toils under the sun?

 ###### 4
 _One_ generation passes away, and _another_ generation comes; But the earth abides forever.

 ###### 5
-The sun also rises, and the sun goes down, And [^c]hastens to the place where it arose.
+The sun also rises, and the sun goes down, And hastens to the place where it arose.

 ###### 6
 The wind goes toward the south, And turns around to the north; The wind whirls about continually, And comes again on its circuit.